 IN-16105 Forest Intern

-Internship Description: In the past seven years, the rate of FSC certification has either plateaued or declined in Peru, Panama, Colombia, and Bolivia, potentially signaling a sea change in how FSC is perceived and implemented in the region.
-Many speculate that a number of factors, including limited economic and technical capacity for community landowners, and increasing domestic markets that don’t prioritize FSC products are driving this downward trend.
-Through a literature review and interviews, researchers will help identify the country-specific and/or regional trends hindering FSC’s growth.
+The first of these examines trends in Forest Stewardship Council (FSC) certification.
+In the past seven years, the rate of FSC certification has either plateaued or declined in Peru, Panama, Colombia, and Bolivia, potentially signaling a sea change in how FSC is perceived and implemented in the region.
+Many speculate that a number of factors, including limited economic and technical capacity for community landowners, and increasing domestic markets that don't prioritize FSC products are driving this downward trend.
+Through a literature review and interviews, researchers will help identify the country-specific and/or regional trends hindering FSC's growth.
 This will help in the development of a FSC strategy for the region that recognizes the challenges on the ground.

 Unpaid.
 For all unpaid internships, applicants must be enrolled in school and be able to obtain academic course credit from their university.

 How to apply: Please submit a resume & cover letter through our Careers page.